pakjiddat/Islam-Companion/README.md

 ### Acknowledgements

-The purpose of the Islam Companion Desktop Reader project is to allow users to read the Holy Quran and Hadith text in their own language.
+The purpose of the Islam Companion project is to allow users to read the Holy Quran and Hadith text in their own language.

 The following resources were used in the development of the project: